UKHASnet-hub/website/README.md

 ### API

-* HTTP Reverse-proxied golang application
+* All dynamic data is loaded from a HTTP Reverse-proxied golang application (ukhasnet-api)

 ## ToDo

-* Add parsing for packet upload
+* Merge mfa298's packet parsing code into packet upload
-* Add DB to server
-* Write the rest of the API to interface with db
-* Edit Node/Edit User pages

 ## Wishlist